Huga22118/FreeWeapons/README.md

 - Build the source code (Building Mode SA/VC/III).
 - Enjoy the mod.

+Skip step 3-6 if you have Plugin-SDK Installed

 Sorry for Bad english :)

 # GTA 3 Weapons